alonsoir/IfRemovingARealUseCase/Post.md

 ## The initial code
 Here you can find the code we were not very proud of.
-In particular, I report the nested if-structure, which is the part we are going to refactor.
+In particular, I report the nested if structure, which is the part we are going to refactor.
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/a6681dd088d06244878e0527e87b4c6b5bbfd50d/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 ```java
 public class HandBaggageInformationFactory {